Skip to content

 A practical pre-use checklist for HGV, PCV and van drivers.
 We’ll email it over.

 Paper sheets get lost, soaked and back-dated.
-HaulGuard turns the whole list above into a guided two-minute check on a phone — with photo, GPS and signature evidence, defects routed straight to a mechanic, and every record kept for the full 15 months automatically.
+The walkaround check app turns the whole list above into a guided two-minute check on a phone — with photo, GPS and signature evidence, defects routed straight to a mechanic, and every record kept for the full 15 months automatically.
+See per-vehicle pricing to price it for your fleet.

 Frequently asked questions